tt-isv-org/scc/article/intro.md

 ## What is an SCC?

-_[Security context constraints](https://docs.openshift.com/container-platform/4.5/authentication/managing-security-context-constraints.html)_ (SCCs) control the access that pods have to underlying resources, similarly to how role-based access control (RBAC) controls access for users.
-SCCs enable an administrator to control the resources a pod is allowed to access.
+_[Security context constraints](https://docs.openshift.com/container-platform/4.5/authentication/managing-security-context-constraints.html)_ (SCCs) enable administrators to control permissions for pods, permissions that manage containers' access to protected resources in Linux for privileged users, shared file storage, and capabilities.
+Similarly to how role-based access control (RBAC) manages access for users, SCCs manage access for pods.
 By default, a pod is assigned an SCC called `restricted` that blocks access to protected resources.
-For an application to access protected resources, the pod must have access to SCCs that allow it.
+For an application to access protected resources, an SCC that allows it must be available to the pod.

 >**NOTE**: SCC enforcement is implemented using SELinux and AppArmor, security modules included in the kernel of all Red Hat Linux distributions.
 The nodes in an OpenShift v4 cluster can only run on a Red Hat Linux distribution, guaranteeing that the kernel will include those modules.